ELKAMINA/42_irc/README.md

 Communication domains also consist of two categories, socket types and descriptors.
 Socket types include stream, datagram, sequenced packet, raw, and connection-oriented datagram.

 3. Why connections cannot be closed immediately or bind to the same port in TCP/IP sockets ?

+4. What is the diff between read vs recv and write vs send() ?

+  - send and write work only on socket descriptors and give the possibility to specity options for op and flags
+  - read and recv are the universal file descriptor functions working on all fds.

+5. Blocking Socket function : Is  a function that blocks because it has to wait for smthing to read so it wait until there is something there.
+The functions that are particularly problematic are : accept(), recv(), recvfrom().
+Blocking is a normal behavior but we need to take this behavior into account to deliver a robust responsive application

+6. Difference TCP / UDP :
+  TCP server needs multiple sockets (The listening socket and a separate socket for each client)  to handle multiple clients whereas UDP needs one socket to handle multiple clients but can't do anything while waiting for the next diagram.

 # Issues